MystenLabs/sui/sdk/move-bytecode-template/README.md

 ## Example of a Template Module

-The following code is a close-copy of the `Coin` example in the [Move by Example](https://examples.sui.io/samples/coin.html).
+The following code is a close-copy of the `Coin` example from the [Move by Example](https://examples.sui.io/samples/coin.html) book.

 ```move
 module 0x0::template {